erleonard/erleonard.github.io/_posts/2018-01-17-AzureARMTemplates-SubstringFunction.md

   - DevOps
 ---

 Working with Functions in Azure ARM templates can be challenging at times.
-In my scenario, I'm building a single virtual network and the requirement is to create multiple sequential subnets for my deployment.
-My first task is to remove the zero from "subnet0" so that I can start incrementing the count.
+In this scenario, I'm building a single virtual network and the requirement is to create multiple sequential subnets for the deployment.
+The first task is to remove the zero from "subnet0" so that I can start incrementing the count.

 To accomplish this, I need to use the substring function to set my starting character position and determine the length to capture.
 In this case, I want to capture the word "subnet", my starting character position is 0, and the length of the work is 6